NotNite/gshade-sucks/content/_index.md

 The malware in GShade was specifically inside of the installer code.
 Given that the installer is now non-functional, it is believed safe to use.
 It is still recommended to switch to ReShade.

+## What's the difference between ReShade and GShade?

+GShade is a modified version of ReShade.
+ReShade is free, open source software, and is the original project.
+GShade is a closed source, proprietary fork of ReShade.

 ## ReShade doesn't work as well as GShade!

 Please report incompatibilities to the [Rika's Shader Porting Project][shader-porting-project] Discord server.